djizco/mern-boilerplate/README.md

 * Babel lets you use ES6/7 features.
 * CSS pre-processor setup for LESS and SASS lets you keep your styles clean and organized.
 * ESLint helps you maintain a high level of code quality.
-* Jest and Enzyme give you a robust testing frame work to make sure your code works.
+* Jest and Enzyme give you a robust testing framework to make sure your code works.

 ## Code Structure